-A sewing bodkin is a nice to have accessory to your sewing kit, but if you do not have one, you can use a safety pin to do the same job.
+A sewing bodkin is a nice-to-have accessory to your sewing kit, but if you do not have one, you can use a safety pin to do the same job.
 Use the largest size safety pin that will fit through the casing and ensure that it is securely fastened.

-The Multiple Threader Bodkin
+6. Multiple Threader Bodkin

 The modern-day version of a sewing bodkin has many different features.
 A blunt or ballpoint tip to stop the bodkin from stabbing through the fabric and several different holes to allow for different ribbons or elastic to be threaded into the bodkin and then into the casing of the garment you are making.